Online and Distribution-Free Robustness: Regression and Contextual Bandits with Huber Contamination: Optimal Breakdown Point via Sum of Squares Programming

 Finally, to bound $\circled{III}$, we can finally apply Constraint~\ref{constraint:sub}.
 We get that

-the second step follows by Constraint~\ref{constraint:sub} and $\rho \le 1$, the third step follows by part~\ref{item:sigconc} of Lemma~\ref{lem:regularity} which we are conditioning on in this section, and the fourth step uses the definition of $\Sig'_n$. \end{proof}
+where the second step follows by Constraint~\ref{constraint:sub} and $\rho \le 1$, the third step follows by part~\ref{item:sigconc} of Lemma~\ref{lem:regularity} which we are conditioning on in this section, and the fourth step uses the definition of $\Sig'_n$ together with the assumption that $\eta$ is at least some absolute constant. \end{proof}

-Finally, we note that while the guarantees in this section have been in a ``fixed-design'' setting, if the $x_1,...,x_n$ were sampled independently from some distribution $\calDx$, we can also obtain an analogous bound on $\E[x\sim\calDx]{\iprod{\td{w} - w^*,x}^2}$ without much extra effort:

-\begin{corollary}[Stochastic version] Fix any $\alpha > 0$.
-In the special case where $x_1,...,x_n$ are i.i.d. samples from a distribution $\calDx$ with covariance $\Sig^*$, if $n$ satisfies \eqref{eq:nbound} and $\psE{\cdot}$ is the pseudoexpectation minimizing the objective of Program~\ref{program:sos}, then